SpencerBrown/coreos-pxe-install/docs/utility-machine.markdown

 Connect (temporarily) a keyboard and display to your machine.
 Boot the machine into its BIOS settings.
 (Typically you press the Delete or F2 key several times after booting.)

+Or, many machines now support a special "boot override" mode which does a one-time boot from a specified device, without changing the BIOS defaults.
+Try F11 for this, or see the display on your screen from the BIOS for a hint.

-Adjust the machine's BIOS settings to boot from your media, and boot the install media.
+Adjust the machine's BIOS settings to boot from your media, selecting the UEFI boot if available.

-Select the 64-bit version to run.
+Select the 64-bit version to run, if you are given a choice.

 #### Initial setup